DaleCox/R_Samples/DataProducts/README.md

 This repository contains an example Data product, the Ori-C finder.

+A running example of this Data product can be found here https://dalecox.shinyapps.io/courseProj